-Natural treatment can work for heavy or flooding periods but you need the right treatment for your cause of heavy periods.
+Natural progesterone can work for heavy or flooding periods but you also need to consider the underlying cause of your heavy periods.

 There are three main causes of heavy periods: 1) low progesterone or “unopposed” estrogen, 2) endometriosis or adenomyosis, and 3) thyroid disease.

-Let’s look at each cause (and possible treatments) and then I’ll provide the top five general ways to lighten menstrual flow.
-You still want to treat the underlying cause, if you can.
+Let’s look at each cause (and possible treatments) and then I’ll provide the top five general ways to lighten menstrual flow, including natural progesterone.

-👉 Tip: Uterine polyps can occur with unopposed estrogen or endometrial hyperplasia.
-They can be a cause of heavy bleeding.
+👉 Tip: Uterine polyps are a symptom of unopposed estrogen or endometrial hyperplasia and are another cause of abnormal bleeding.

 The only way to make progesterone is to ovulate, so, if you don’t have progesterone, it’s because you’re not ovulating.
 The next question is “why are you not ovulating?”
 Here are some possibilities.